 In October 1707 Sir Cloudesley Shovell, the Admiral of the Fleet, was returning home leading a naval force which had participated in the attempt to take Toulon.
 On 22 October, approaching the English Channel, the fleet encountered hazy weather and lay to, setting off again at nightfall.
 For want of any reliable method to determine longitude, he thought that they were further into the Channel than they were.
 Lookouts in the lead ships spotted rocks, then the loom of the lighthouse at St Mary's, on the Scillies.
 It was too late to save Shovell's flagship, and two other men-o'-war; of 1315 men in the ships, there was just one survivor.

 In 1714 the Longitude Act was passed by Parliament, offering £20,000 for a solution which could establish longitude to within half-a-degree (2 minutes of time).
 Various theories were put to the test, and even Sir Isaac Newton became involved, but the most practical method proved to be John Harrison's marine chronometer.
-The first successful model, his H4, wasn't ready till 1761 - the four decades before Frank took command of the Peterel.
+His first successful model, the H4, wasn't ready till 1761 - four decades before Frank took command of the Peterel.

 A link connected Sir Cloudesley Shovell with a branch of the Knatchbull / Knight line of the Austen family.
 His naval patron, Sir John Narborough, died in 1688, leaving his widow Elizabeth with four children.
 Sir Cloudesley married Elizabeth in 1691, and she bore him two daughters, who married well; but this story continues with the Narborough offspring.
 Accompanying Sir Cloudesley in his doomed fleet - and indeed to the grave - were Sir John's sons John and James Narborough.
-Their sister Elizabeth married Thomas d'Aeth, 1st Baronet, and their eldest son was christened Narborough.
-Their great-grandson George William Hughes RN married, in 1816, Harriet, a daughter of Edward Knatchbull, 8th Baronet and Frances Graham.
-(Harriet was the half-sister of Edward Knatchbull, 9th Baronet, who married Fanny Catherine Knight.)
+Their sister Elizabeth married Sir Thomas d'Aeth, 1st Baronet, and their eldest son was christened Narborough.
+Their great-grandson George William Hughes RN married, in 1816, Harriet, a daughter of Sir Edward Knatchbull, 8th Baronet and Frances Graham.
+(Harriet was the half-sister of Sir Edward Knatchbull, 9th Baronet, who married Fanny Catherine Knight.
 George and Harriet's son Narborough Hughes, who took the additional surname of D'Aeth, married Agnes Charlotte Knight, a granddaughter of Jane's brother Edward Knight, and Fanny Catherine's niece.